J. T. O'Sullivan: San Diego Chargers

 After O'Sullivan was cut by the Bengals, the San Diego Chargers claimed him off waivers on September 6, 2010.
 He was inactive as the Chargers third quarterback for six games.
 He was released by the team on October 20, 2010.
 In November 2010, he had workouts with the Miami Dolphins and Detroit Lions.

 Oakland Raiders

 O'Sullivan was signed by the Oakland Raiders on December 2, 2010, after quarterback Bruce Gradkowski was placed on season-ending injured reserve.
 He was inactive as the Raiders third quarterback for five games.
 The Raiders were the last NFL team he played for.
 He became a free agent in July 2011.

 Saskatchewan Roughriders

-O'Sullivan was signed by the Saskatchewan Roughriders of the Canadian Football League (CFL) on April 19, 2012.
+O'Sullivan was signed by the Saskatchewan Roughriders of the Canadian Football League on April 19, 2012.
 He was the team's third-string quarterback for most of the season, behind starter Darian Durant and rookie Drew Willy.
-O'Sullivan dressed for all 18 of the team's games in 2012, but played in just one game, completing nine of fourteen passes for 83 yards and carrying the ball once for four yards.
-He was released by the team on March 8, 2013.
+O'Sullivan dressed for all 18 of the team's games in 2012, but played in just one game, completing nine of fourteen passes for 83 yards and rushing once for four yards.
+He was released by the Roughriders on March 8, 2013.